occampos/Global_Happiness_Analysis/README.md

 *Relveant questuons include:*

++ Does a general upward trend in happiness exist?
 + How is happiness influenced by different country features?
 + How do countries that maintain consistent levels of happiness differ from those where happiness levels constantly change?
 + Is happiness globally correlated, or does it predominantly manifest at an individual country level?
-+ Can a nation experiencing unhappiness generally anticipate a progression towards greater happiness over time?
++ Can a nation experiencing unhappiness generally anticipate a progression towards higher happiness over time?
-+ Does a general upward trend in happiness exist?
-+ Has the pandemic in 2020 impacted the world consistenly?
++ How has COVID-19 affected happiness?

 <details>